flameshine/AwesomePlaylist/README.md

 # AwesomePlaylist
 <h3>A playlist-shaper with the user authentication system that allows the user to interact with the database, where the songs
-are stored and add them to a personal playlist, which stored in the same database.</h3>
+are stored and add them to the personal playlist, which stored in the same database.</h3>
 <h2>Overview:</h2>
 <ul>
 <li><h2>Structure</h2>
-This program consists of the connection pool implemented using the singleton pattern, a songDatabase that interacts directly with songs, a userDatabase that interacts directly with a user authentication system and, of course, app class.
+This program consists of the connection pool implemented using the singleton pattern, the song database class that interacts directly with songs, the user database class that interacts directly with the user authentication system and, of course, main application class.
 </li>
 <li><h2>View</h2>
 All interactions in the program occur in the console.
 Every effort was made to make the interface as user-friendly as